Frequently Asked Questions

 Student Health Services accepts most health insurance plans.
 For more information, please call the office at 716.286.8390.

 When seen at Health Services for an appointment, students may choose to receive their medications directly from us "at cost."
 An invoice for services rendered is available upon request for those wishing to submit to their health insurance company for reimbursement.
 A student may also request a written prescription for medications to have filled at a local pharmacy of their choice.
+Click HERE for a list of local pharmacies.

 No, we are not a dispensing pharmacy.